envoyproxy/ratelimit/README.md

 ## Docker-compose setup

-The docker-compose setup has three containers: redis, ratelimit-build, and ratelimit.
+The docker-compose setup uses a distroless-based container for the ratelimit service.
 In order to run the docker-compose setup from the root of the repo, run

 ```bash
 docker-compose up
 ```

-The ratelimit-build container will build the ratelimit binary.
-Then via a shared volume the binary will be shared with the ratelimit container.
-This dual container setup is used in order to use a a minimal container to run the application, rather than the heftier container used to build it.
+The ratelimit service is built using the main Dockerfile which uses Google's distroless base image for enhanced security and minimal attack surface.
+The distroless image contains only the application and its runtime dependencies, omitting unnecessary OS components like package managers and shells.

 If you want to run with [two redis instances](#two-redis-instances), you will need to modify the docker-compose.yml file to run a second redis container, and change the environment variables